bony2023/Google-Translate-API/README.md

 ## Google Translate API

 ```
      NOTE: Not an official API.
-Nor does it uses the one.
+Nor does it uses one.
 ```

 ### Usage